-The survey was conducted to gain a better understanding of the actual abundance of pest animals inside the Residential Red Zone.
+The red zone pest animal surveys have been conducted annually since August 2018 to gain a better understanding of the actual number of pest animals inside the area.

 Read the reports in the Attachments section below.